briar/briar/briar-headless/README.md

 }
 ```

-If `local` is `true`, the message was sent by the Briar client instead of its remote contact.
+If `local` is `true`, the message was sent by the Briar peer instead of its remote contact.

 Attention: There can messages of other `type`s where the message `body` is `null`.